 UNBC has a commitment to all aspects of university activities, including service, teaching and research.
 It has a particular commitment to the service of students.
 UNBC ensures that its courses have practical benefits for students and their future employment, and students can benefit from relevant work placements.
-The University offers, through the Co-operative Education Department, a substantial program of Co-operative Education and Internships.
+The University offers, through the Student Career Centre, a Co-operative Education Program.

 UNBC has a mandate to pay particular attention to the needs of northern British Columbia, and the University's programs and research are designed so that they are of particular relevance to the region.

-Through the International Operations, UNBC capitalizes on its northern setting and has established links with other universities in northern regions.
-Exchange agreements have been arranged with members of the Association of Circumpolar Universities, including universities in northern Scandinavia and Russia.
+Through International Operations, UNBC capitalizes on its northern setting and has established links with other universities in northern regions.
+Exchange agreements have been arranged with universities in the Pacific Rim, the Circumpolar North, Europe, and throughout North America, in order to contribute to the educational enrichment of UNBC students.